 - When it comes to providing online gambling services to UK residents, only companies whose operations are based in the UK can be issued with licenses by the Gambling Commission.

 The organisation has a whitelist of permitted gambling jurisdictions and operators.
 Those who obtain licenses from within those jurisdictions may also service UK customers.
-Find out more about gambling legislation.

 Who can you contact if your child has a gambling & gaming addiction?